 The race for the play-offs is beginning the heat up as the regular Championship season approaches its final stages, but we do not yet know which teams will be involved.

-A number of clubs are in the running, with the likes of Derby County, Cardiff City, Fulham and Bristol City all making a push for promotion, while Preston North End, Sheffield United and Middlesbrough are also in the mix.
+A number of clubs are in the running, with the likes of Derby County, Aston Villa and Bristol City all making a push for promotion, while Preston North End, Sheffield United and Middlesbrough are also in the mix.

-League-leaders Wolves are on course for automatic promotion with a considerable points advantage, but second-place Cardiff City are closer to the play-off spots than they are first-place.
+League leaders Wolves are on course for automatic promotion with a considerable points advantage, but second-place Cardiff City and third-place Fulham have been trying to close the gap.

 Latest Championship table: